Paraguayan Americans

 Paraguayan Americans (paraguayo-americano, norteamericano de origen paraguayo or estadounidense de origen paraguayo) are Americans of Paraguayan descent.

 The Paraguayan population in the United States at the 2010 Census was 24,933.
-Paraguayans are the smallest Latino group in the United States.
+Paraguayans are the smallest Hispanic group in the United States.
 The Paraguayan population is concentrated mainly in Queens, NY, Westchester County, NY, and Somerset County, NJ.
-Additional areas of concentration include Miami-Dade County and Montgomery County, Maryland.
+Additional areas of concentration include Miami-Dade County and Montgomery County.
 The highest concentration of Paraguayans in the U.S. reside in Somerset County, NJ.

 History

 The first Paraguayans emigrated between the years of 1841 and 1850.
 At that time, Paraguayans were not coming directly to the United States from Paraguay, but through other countries such as Brazil, Argentina, and Peru.
 The Paraguayan residents in the U.S. were included in the early records in the group of "other" South Americans.
 During those years, 3,579 "other" immigrants arrived.

 In 1979, close to 11,000 Paraguayans went to live in the United States, but the numbers declined rapidly.
 In 1982, 4,000 Paraguayans immigrated to the United States.
 The reasons of migration were varied, but many immigrants were young people that wanted study in American universities.

 Additionally, some of the immigrants arrived for political persecutions or to escape civil riots.
 More women than men migrated to the United States, although the numerical difference was not significant, and most of them lacked jobs.
 In addition, many American marriages adopted Paraguayan infants.
 More than a thousand Paraguayan infants were adopted in this country.
 Of these, 254 were adopted in 1989, 405 in 1993 and 351 in 1995.